kylegreenf/Spotivis/README.md

 Navigate to http://lookatmyspotify.herokuapp.com

+Notes:
-Note: if after signing into spotify you are brought to an https page, simply remove the 's' from 'https' to continue
+- If after signing into spotify you are brought to an https page, simply remove the 's' from 'https' to continue
+- If logging out does not work, click 'logout', clear your cache/cookies, then try to log back in

 ## Manual Startup